 The board of directors continuously assesses the capital situation in light of the group's goals, strategy and desired risk profile.
-As at 31 December 2017 the tier 1 ratio was 16.9per cent and the common equity tier 1 (CET1) ratio was 14.9 per cent in SpareBank 1 SMN.
+As at 31 December 2018 SpareBank 1 SMN's common equity tier 1 (CET1) ratio was 14.6 per cent.